-REF Requirement Knowledge and Skills Effective Behaviours

-A29 Being accessible Understanding of, and ability to Makes themselves available

-A25 to the public arrange and publicise opportunities through the most useful means

-to the public to discuss casework with the public. to connect with the greatest

-to discuss casework with the public.

-number of people.
-Uses

-surgeries, street surgeries,

-informal settings, and social

-media as appropriate.
-Takes

-steps to ensure personal safety.

-Promises only that which can be

-delivered.

-A30 Managing The availability and use of case Responds promptly to requests

-casework management techniques and for help.
-Keeps the people on

-software. whose behalf they are working

-The officers that can help. informed of progress.
-Monitors

-Council procedures to support progress of cases after they have

-Members with casework. been referred to officers or other

-agencies.
-Uses the established

-referral schemes within the

-Council.

-A31 Signposting Sources of information and advice Makes links between members

-within and outside the council of use of the public and the appropriate

-to all community groups. source of help in the council or in

-the community.
+REF Poquiromont Knowledge and Skills Effective Behaviours Requirement Knowledge and Skills A29 Being accessible Understanding of, and ability to Makes themselves available to the public arrange and publicise opportunities through the most useful means to discuss casework with the public. to connect with the greatest number of people.
+Uses surgeries, street surgeries, informal settings, and social media as appropriate.
+Takes steps to ensure personal safety.
+Promises only that which can be delivered.
+A30 Managing The availability and use of case Responds promptly to requests casework management techniques and for help.
+Keeps the people on software. whose behalf they are working The officers that can help. informed of progress.
+Monitors Council procedures to support progress of cases after they have Members with casework. been referred to officers or other agencies.
+Uses the established referral schemes within the Council.
+A31 Signposting Sources of information and advice Makes links between members within and outside the council of use of the public and the appropriate to all community groups. source of help in the council or in ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, the community.